 Your team is motivated to do better, and they’ve hit the targets you set for them.
 Perhaps you set a target of 20,000 tweets during the month.
 You expect these will produce a positive uptick in lead conversion, but the numbers show this isn’t the case.

 The problem here is that you didn’t use data to formulate your goal.
-You assumed that Twitter drives sales, whereas it drives your website visits.
+You assumed that Twitter drives sales, whereas it actually drives your website visits.
 Without this knowledge, you could be tasking your team with inconsequential effort.

 4. You set the goal for improvement across the organization